openjdk/skara/README.md

 ### Offline builds

-If you don't want the build to automatically download any depenendcies, then you must ensure that you have installed the following software locally:
+If you don't want the build to automatically download any dependencies, then you must ensure that you have installed the following software locally:

 - JDK 12 or later